- December 15, 2020 (Ph.D. programs)

 - Non-refundable Application Fee

 - A limited number of application fee waivers may be available upon request.
-If you think you may be eligible for a fee waiver, please email Ms. Paula Evans (email@example.com), cc’ing Prof. Diana Kapiszewski (firstname.lastname@example.org), to request a waiver before you begin your application.
-In your email, please describe in 250-300 words the basis for your request.
+If you think you may be eligible for a fee waiver, please complete this form before you begin your application.
+If you have any questions, please contact us at email@example.com In your email, please describe in 250-300 words the basis for your request.
 For instance, if the basis for your request is your membership in an underrepresented group or your disadvantaged circumstances, please describe your background and how it has impacted your educational journey positively and/or negatively.
 If the basis for your request is that you are experiencing financial hardship, please expand on that financial need and describe why a waiver of the application fee would be helpful.
-Ms. Evans will respond promptly regarding the department’s decision on your request.

 - Statement of Purpose